 Tatiana Gutierrez focuses her practice in affordable housing law, representing developers, investors, syndicators, asset managers and housing authorities on affordable housing transactions, dispositions and regulatory issues.
-Tatiana is admitted to practice in Washington, DC, and is supervised by attorneys admitted to practice in New York.

 I am passionate about community development and the effect of housing on people’s lives.
 I started my career in affordable housing at the Harrison Institute for Public law and have been active pro bono counsel for D.C. tenant associations and limited equity cooperatives and other nonprofits.
+I have been an adjunct professor at Georgetown University Law Center teaching a course on affordable housing.
+I have served on various firm committees supporting pro bono, diversity and women.
+I currently serve on the Board of Women in Housing Finance and on the Young New Yorkers for the Philharmonic Benefits Committee.

 I see opportunity for innovation in affordable housing to give back to our communities through preservation of the assets in the face of budget cuts and increasing complexity in the regulatory regimes.